anetacamo/twoworlds/README.md

 ## TODO

+- move the name swap in mobile to middle
+- mobile too big
 - the video in fullscreen should continue playing at the same time as it played in the mainpage
+- single quotes fix

+### DONE

 - footer

-### DONE

-- add logos
+- added logos to the footer
-- single quotes fix
 - replaced the text on homepage and claudines page
 - change headings in separated pictures: styled them and unified them
 - added and exchanged marks picture